Books by the Author

 Blindsided, Dean never imagines his ex will attempt to take everything, including his life.
 When years of savings are erased by thoughtless decisions of the court, Dean wants revenge, including planning the murder of his ex.
 Like a dry branch, which snaps under pressure, how far is Dean able to bend?
 Life and justice are often not fair, and Dean's lessons of this fact come with a price.

 In an effort to escape his past, Dean Folsom moves to Tucson in search of solitude.
 There he meets and befriends a hermit named Red.
 When the two stumble upon a plot to murder the President, it is just the beginning of unimaginable problems.
 When Dean contacts the FBI concerning the plot, his past troubles cause the investigators to place Dean at the top of their suspect list.
 The conspirators planning the death of the President uncover Dean’s efforts to disclose his findings with the FBI.
 Soon Dean is between two parties bent on his destruction.
-Despite being the grandson of a famous U.S. Marshal, Roy can't seem to get a break.
+Despite being the grandson of a famous U.S. Marshal, Dean can't seem to get a break from the law.
 His situation is a familiar theme and only survival instincts can save Dean from annihilation or prison.